 Ymunwch â Wyn Davies am hanner awr o Wyn ar Wyddoniaeth.

 Listen live (BBC Radio Cymru homepage)

 Y straeon difyr yn fyw o'ch cymuned chi.
 Ffoniwch, e-bostiwch, neu sgrifennwch.

-Grassroots news, views, issues, culture and sport from across the north west community.
+Grassroots news, views, issues and culture from across the north west of Northern Ireland.

 BBC Radio Oxford

 2/2 Croitearan Fhlòdaigearraidh a' rùsgadh nan caorach is ag innse mu obair na fainge.

 1/5 The team boards their yacht Pelagic, designed for the glacial ice fields they encounter.